liao961120/intra/main.md

 ### How to proceed?

-A deeper consideration of theories along with their relations with statistical analysis, measurement, and data makes clear that time series analysis of EMA data has a rather shaky foundation.
+A deeper consideration of theories along with their relations with statistical analysis, measurement, and data makes clear that inference on EMA data has a rather shaky foundation.
 The development of more advanced statistical models is unlikely to provide fixes as the core difficulty lies in collecting data suitable for answering the right questions.

-The difficulty is twofold.
+The difficulty is threefold.
 First, the complexity of human behaviors in the first place makes it extremely hard to even establish phenomena that are robust and reliable [@eronen2021].
 Nonrobust phenomena, in turn, weakens the foundation of theory building, and verbal theories constructed from these phenomena are only vague at best.
 Finally, the vagueness in theories feeds back to the observation process---a vague theory loses its ability to direct us to the right places looking for answers.
 We may therefore end up looking for the key under the lamppost, basing our inference on misplaced data.

 A possible first step for fixing this is to admit we know too little to conduct quantitative *inferential* studies.
-A high-quality quantitative study that aims at inferring variable relationships with statistical models requires a strong theoretical foundation, as illustrated throughout the article.
-Without a strong and explicit theory driving statistical analysis, the results from the analysis will be hard to interpret at best and misleading at worst.
+A high-quality quantitative study that aims at inferring variable relationships with statistical models requires a strong theoretical foundation, as argued throughout the article.
+Without a strong and explicit theory driving statistical analysis, the results of the analysis can only be ambiguous at best.

 Admitting our limited knowledge allows us to arrive at a logical next step---to establish robust phenomena.
 Within the context of EMA studies for instance, this